adlnet/xAPIWrapper/README.md

 xAPIWrapper
 ===========

+LEGACY branch to preserve IE8 and IE9 support only.

 Wrapper to simplify communication to an LRS.
 [Read more about the Experience API Spec here.](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI.md)

 Check out the [Reference Documentation Here](http://adlnet.github.io/xAPIWrapper/)